vaporeyes/edmap/README.md

 Intentional departures, in rough order of how often they'll bite you:

-- **No DOOM engine bundled.** "Play map" / "Build & save" depend on an external port (e.g. dsda-doom, GZDoom) at runtime; the editor exports a PWAD and we'd shell out — both still placeholder.
+- **No DOOM engine bundled.** "Play map" shells out to a configured external port (gzdoom, dsda-doom, etc.) — set the path + arg template under File (map) → Test map settings.
+Internal nodes-builder for "Build & save" is still placeholder; a node builder runs at PWAD-build time when needed.
+- **3D view is editor-side, not a play preview.** Q toggles a fly-camera with textured walls/floors/ceilings and thing markers, useful for spotting height/texture mistakes without leaving the editor.
 - **No 16-bit XMS / disk swapping.** Modern OSes have plenty of RAM.
 - **Native file dialogs** via `rfd` instead of the home-brewed in-app file picker.
 Faster, integrates with macOS/Linux/Windows file systems.